akiicat/MultiPaper-Container/README.md

 ## MultiPaper

 MultiPaper is a scalable minecraft server.
-[Here](https://github.com/PureGero/MultiPaper) is repository.
+[Here](https://github.com/PureGero/MultiPaper) is the repository.

 ## Usage